PetruGarstea/FreeE/README.md

 # FreeE
-FreeE is desktop environment for Raspberry PI 2 model B
+FreeE is a desktop environment for Raspberry PI 2 model B